 I finished the first Cash Practice Roadmap Pilot Course.
 It was a huge success largely due to a great group of therapists in the first course.
 They are all at various stages of starting their own practice.
 I had therapists from all the way from California to New Mexico to New Jersey.
 We had a great experience together and I can’t thank them enough for the feedback and hard work they put into the pilot course.
 I’ll be launching the full course this summer to help other therapists launch their very own cash practice.

-If you’re interested in the next class please email me at email@example.com and type Cash Practice Course in the subject line.
-I’ll arrange phone call so I can answer your questions about the next course course.
+If you’re interested in the next class please email me at firstname.lastname@example.org and type Cash Practice Course in the subject line.
+I’ll arrange a phone call so I can answer your questions about the next course.

 On Fire takes a close look at innovative therapists who are using alternative ways to deliver high-value care to their patients.
 Cash therapy services have emerged as a viable alternative to accepting business as usual.